uuverifiers/ostrich/README.md

 ```
 This will start a new container named `ostrich2-artifact` and open an interactive terminal session inside it.
 The experiment are run automatically when the container starts.

-# Using OSTRICH2
-After installing [the Scala Build tool (SBT)](https://www.scala-sbt.org/), you can assemble a JAR file using `sbt assembly`.
-To run it, use either the `ostrich` script in the root folder, or `ostrich-client`.
-The latter transparently spins up a server that continuously serves requests from the client script; useful to avoid cold-starting the JVM if you are running many instances.

-See `./ostrich -help` for more options.

 # Web Interface